-Becoming a certified nursing assistant (CNA) is the path that many people take to start their career in healthcare.
-Some may advance to further levels of nursing, while others are satisfied with the many rewards of being a CNA.
-In either case, it will take you an average of only 10 weeks—and possibly as few as 4 —to complete the necessary education to become a certified nursing assistant.
+Becoming a CNA is the path that many people take to start their career in healthcare.
+Some may move onto more advanced levels of nursing, while others are satisfied with the many rewards of working as a CNA.
+In either case, it will take you an average of only 10 weeks—and possibly as few as four—to complete the necessary education to become a certified nursing assistant.

 What Does a CNA Do?

-- Answering call buttons and alerting nurses to any emergencies
+- Answering call buttons and alerting nurses to emergencies

 - Monitoring patient needs and reporting any issues to other healthcare personnel

-- Helping patients with their daily needs, such as eating, bathing, dressing, and using the bathroom
+- Helping patients with their daily needs, such as eating, bathing, dressing, and toileting

-- Ensuring the comfort of the patient by changing bedding, filling water jugs, and positioning items so they are in reach
+- Ensuring patient comfort by changing bedding, filling water jugs, and positioning items so they are in reach

-- Helping a patient move from a bed to a chair or wheelchair, and back
+- Helping patients move from a bed to a chair or wheelchair and back

 - Assisting with lifting patients from their bed to examination tables, surgical tables, or stretchers